andreihaidu/RobCoGWeb/README.md

 - Draws the HUD to the display screen
 - Handles pausing the game

-Widgets such as Main Menu, Pause Menu, End Game Screen are also defined as blueprints.
+Widgets such as MainMenu_BP, EndGame_BP are also defined as blueprints.

 ### Assets and Models